Forget face masks and rubber gloves.

 The virus can’t survive long on seats or armrests, so physical contact with another person carries the greatest risk of infection on a flight, said David Powell, a physician and medical adviser to the International Air Transport Association.
 Masks and gloves do a better job of spreading bugs than stopping them, he said.

 As concern mounts about the scale of the outbreak, carriers from United Airlines Holdings Inc. to Cathay Pacific Airways Ltd. have scrapped thousands of flights to China.
 Here is an edited transcript from an interview with Powell.
 IATA represents about 290 airlines and more than 80% of global air traffic.
+The best way to avoid the coronavirus is frequent hand washing, according to a medical adviser to the world’s airlines.

 Q: Is there a risk of becoming contaminated with the virus on a plane?